Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

 than Unrestricted Products that do not otherwise have credits, (replacing YYYY with the current year):

-“[Product name] uses AcceleratXR™ Technology.
-AcceleratXR™ is a trademark or registered trademark of AcceleratXR, Inc. in the United States of America and elsewhere”
+“[Product name] uses Xsolla Backend™ Technology.
+Xsolla Backend™ is a trademark or registered trademark of Xsolla Backend, Inc. in the United States of America and elsewhere”

-“AcceleratXR™ Technology, Copyright 2018 – YYYY, AcceleratXR, Inc. All rights reserved.”
+“Xsolla Backend™ Technology, Copyright 2018 – YYYY, Xsolla Backend, Inc. All rights reserved.”

 No other license or right in the Company Trademarks is granted under this